rajeshfiger/myfirstrepository/README.md

-# myfirstrepository
+# HelloMyFirstRepository
-My first repository to practice Python codes as a beginner
+# My first repository to practice Python codes as a beginner